levonk/interview-data-engineer/README.md

 ## Background
 This is an inteview screening.
 The desire is to understand how you approach the problem.
 It is delibritely light on specifics as the intention is to see how the interviewee would solution.
 We already have the below process in production.
 The intention is to:
-* Provide clarity on the simpler type of request that the data engineer may work on
+* Provide clarity on the more simple types of requests that the data engineer may work on
 * Save time on the part of the interviewee
 * Save time on the part of the interviewer
 * Permit the interviewee to use the development enviornment that they may be comforatable with